leotocca/muvis-api/README.md

 ## How to use the project:

+- Clone the repo and run `npm install` to install the dependencies.
+- Complete the environment variables with an API KEY from [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction)
-Clone the repo and run `npm install` to install the dependencies.
-Then run `npm run dev` and do the requests to `localhost:3000/api/muvis/`
+- Then run `npm run dev` and do the requests to `localhost:3000/api/muvis/`

 ## Endpoints: